 17.0 - Audit and Review

-17.1 – A central complaints register will be maintained by the Governance Lead.
+17.1 – A central complaints register will be maintained by the Associate Director of Operations.
 The register will log all formal complaints, the name of the Responsible Manager, a summary of the key investigatory points, the complaint outcome and any residual actions.

 17.2 – Complaint themes will also be measured to increase understanding of why complaints have been raised in the first instance, disseminate findings and improve quality of service delivery.
 Compliant management will form part of the quality report that is forwarded to the Executive Team on a quarterly basis.